Maize-Network/maize-blockchain/README.md

 Every 25 petabytes of the network, we present 300 coins to 1 lucky!
 We have updated our roadmap!
 Please see our website!

 Attention!
 New promotion from Maize!
-All newbies and those who have 0 coins will get 30 maize coins!
+Allnewbies and those who have 0 coins will get 30 maize coins!
 Details in our discord channel: https://discord.gg/H5Rv8GgSsw

 Very soon, the opening of Maize online casino and we started development NFT-MAIZE game Hungry Birds!